coastal erosion

 seawall

-Concrete Seawall, Myrtle Beach, SC. © SCDHEC
+Concrete Seawall, Myrtle Beach, SC. © SCDES

 Seawall: A type of retaining wall designed to withstand normal beachfront conditions and wave forces.